Preventing Feline Infectious Peritonitis

 • chemical cleaners in the area where the cats live, especially common at shelters and many homes

 It normally takes perhaps three of these factors in a month to bring on feline infectious peritonitis, or any other chronic disease in a cat.
 Chronic disease is the deviation away from natural health caused by a cascade of harmful conditions.
 All man-made.
-Even then, the kitten tries so hard to maintain a level of health, but gives up after a few months.
+Even then, the kitten tries so hard to maintain a level of health, but may give up after a few months.

 A kitten suffering the stress simply from too early weaning and removal from mother can develop upper respiratory inflammation and/or digestive issues.
 Treating these with antibiotics or other drugs will not address the cause, the stress, and are likely to increase the predisposition to FIP.